 This session should continue the themes found in the general disability etiquette training.
-However, this session should cover in detail accessibility to mainstream facilities and also the additional venue facilities and services for people with a disability.
+However, this session should cover in detail accessibility to mainstream facilities and also the additional venue facilities and services for people with a disability and other persons with reduced mobility.